n3h4a/sql-data-warehouse-project/README.md

 This project demonstrates the complete process of building a modern data warehouse using SQL Server.
 It includes data ingestion, ETL pipelines, data modeling, and analytical reporting following the Medallion Architecture (Bronze, Silver, Gold).

+It also contains a comprehensive collection of SQL scripts for data exploration, analytics, and reporting.
+These scripts cover various analyses such as database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation, and more.
+This repository contains SQL queries designed to help data analysts and BI professionals quickly explore, segment, and analyze data within a relational database.
+Each script focuses on a specific analytical theme and demonstrates best practices for SQL queries.

 The project is part of my data engineering portfolio and showcases practical SQL development skills.

 ---